M-Media-Group/Covid-19-API/README.md

 <!-- wp:paragraph -->
 <p>Additionally, we ask you to please not create API's that just use this API as the underlying source.</p>
-<p>Use of this API for commercial purposes is strictly forbidden.</p>
 <p>If you make absurd amounts of requests to our API we will block you.
 You can contact us to resolve the issue.
 Please cache the API responses with a lifetime of at least 10 minutes to avoid this happening.</p>
 <!-- /wp:paragraph -->